tdsimpson/tdsimpson.github.io/README.md

 ## Portfolio Website
-The place where I showcase some of my past work, including development, design and copywriting.
+A website to showcase some of my past work, including development, design and copywriting.

 https://taylorsimpson.ca